digiscot/digiscot-website/pages/charter-apply.md

 permalink: /charter/apply/
 ---

-Our sign-up form for the Charter will be back soon.

-In the meantime for more information please email [digital@scvo.org.uk](mailto:digital@scvo.org.uk)
+We're making a few improvements to our online sign-up form.
+It'll be back soon, in the meantime for more information please email [digital@scvo.org.uk](mailto:digital@scvo.org.uk)